LuisMackenzie/DuckHuntGame/README.md

 ### Notice

 To use the *Firebase Firestore DB feature* you need to configure a firestore batabase in a *Firebase Project*:
+* Create a Cloud Firestore database
-* Follow the directions here: https://firebase.google.com/docs/firestore/quickstart
+* Add Firebase to your Android project.
+Follow the directions here: https://firebase.google.com/docs/android/setup
+* Set up your development environment adding the required dependencies

 ## Built with 🛠️